kristo-godari/form3-client-library/README.md

-## About me

-My name is Kristo Godari.
-Here you can find my background: https://www.linkedin.com/in/kristo-godari/

-I'm new to go, basically this is my first go project.
-Coming from a java world, it was challenging and fun to write this project in go.
-I did not know the sintax, paddigram , best practices and go way of doing thing.
-I searched in the internet, hopfully i have done a good job.

 ## How to run the project
 Clone repository, then run `docker-compose build` and after run `docker-compose up`.
 By default all tests will run.